IEAA Events - Fall 2020

 To view the video, select the link: https://youtu.be/wklEvy7eiDk

-- Fourteenth Annual William J. Murnane Memorial Lecture, Dr. Peter Brand - November 13, 2019
+- Fifteenth Annual William J. Murnane Memorial Lecture, Dr. W. Raymond Johnson - Friday, November 6, 2020

 The Institute of Egyptian Art & Archaeology, as part of its mandate as a Tennessee Center of Excellence, presents programs and educational events for the public.
 The IEAA brings world-renowned Egyptologists to the Mid-South for lectures and symposia.
 In addition, educational events are offered to schoolchildren and their families.
 Occasionally, the Institute also sponsors educational tours to Egypt.

 The Institute of Egyptian Art & Archaeology provides trained graduate student docents for groups wishing a guided tour of the ancient Egyptian and African ethnographic exhibitions in the Art Museum of the University of Memphis.
 In addition, the Art

 Museum and the IEAA are sometimes able to provide guided tours of the Contemporary

 To schedule a tour, contact the Art Museum at 901.678.2224.